4. Development Guidelines

 3. Make your changes with proper documentation

-4. Ensure code compiles with both Qt5 and Qt6 (if possible)
+4. Ensure code compiles with Qt 6.2 or later

 5. Test your changes thoroughly